Why Is Meiosis Essential For Sexual Reproduction

 Maintaining a Stable Chromosome Number

-One of the most critical functions of meiosis is to maintain a stable chromosome number across generations.
-In sexually reproducing organisms, each parent contributes half of their genetic material to their offspring.
+When it comes to functions of meiosis, to maintain a stable chromosome number across generations is hard to beat.
+Worth adding: in sexually reproducing organisms, each parent contributes half of their genetic material to their offspring.
 Without a reduction in chromosome number during gamete formation, the fusion of two gametes would result in a zygote with twice the number of chromosomes as the parents.

 The Consequences of Uncontrolled Chromosome Doubling